YottaLee/SKV-store/README.md

 - TestVote_Leader2

-  This test make sur  the leader would behave properly when handling RequestVote, especially when leader handle competing RequestVote with Higher Term and Out-of-date log
+  This test make sure the leader would behave properly when handling RequestVote, especially when leader handle competing RequestVote with Higher Term and Out-of-date log

 - TestVote_Leader3